BiancaTaisePommerening/Mission-to-Mars/README.md

 - Using Inline CSS:

-    - The page's background color was modyfied to light orange, by adding **style= "background-color:rgba(255, 166, 0, 0.404)**
+    - The page's background color was modified to light orange, by adding **style= "background-color:rgba(255, 166, 0, 0.404)"** to the opening body tag.
-    - The jumbotron's background color was chnaged to orange.
+    - The Jumbotron's background color was changed to orange, by adding **style="background-color:orange"** to the Jumbotron's opening div tag.
-    - The Scrape Button's text color was chnaged to orange.
+    - The Scrape Button's text color was changed to orange, by adding **style="color:orange"** to the Jumbotron's opening **a** tag, where the button is created.